hemon/phpio/README.md

 record key for operation, the real server where key is mapped to.
 * Redis
 * Exception, Error
-recode Exception and All types of Error.
+record errno and errmsg for Exception and Error.
 * Call Graph
 call graph is svg format, click map node redirect to source.
 * Source viewer